Five Easy Pieces (1970)

-Bobby: I'd like an omelet, plain, and a chicken salad sandwich on wheat toast, no mayonnaise, no butter, no lettuce.
-And a cup of coffee.
+Bobby: OK, I'll make it as easy for you as I can.
+I'd like an omelette, plain, and a chicken salad sandwich on wheat toast, no mayonnaise, no butter, no lettuce, and a cup of coffee.

-Waitress: A #2, chicken salad sand.
-Hold the butter, the lettuce, the mayonnaise, and a cup of coffee.
+Waitress: A number two, a chicken salad sand.
+Hold the butter, the lettuce, and the mayonnaise, and a cup of coffee.
 Anything else?

-Bobby: Yeah, now all you have to do is hold the chicken, bring me the toast, give me a check for the chicken salad sandwich, and you haven't broken any rules.
+Bobby: Yeah, now all you have to do is hold the chicken, bring me the toast, give me a cheque for the chicken salad sandwich, and you haven't broken any rules.

 Waitress: You want me to hold the chicken, huh?